-Essentially our preparation starts with selecting appropriate networking events where the people we ought to be dealing are in attendance.
-Entrepreneurs and business owners (anyone networking?) don’t want to waste precious hours at the wrong event.
+Essentially, preparation starts with selecting appropriate networking events where the people you ought to be dealing with are in attendance.
+No one wants to waste precious hours at the wrong event.
 After all, time is money.

-Preparation for an effective networking event begins long before we walk through the door.
-We need a clear strategy in place if we have any chance of reaping the good results we’re hoping for.
+Preparation for an effective networking event begins long before you walk through the door.
+A clear strategy is needed to have any chance of reaping the good results you’re hoping for.

 You know you’re in for a great networking event when sent pre-event information at least 24 hours before the event date.
 This enables you to easily understand how best to place ourselves.
 Savvy networking events not only send out an itinerary with their invitations again or notifications but also a list of the invited delegates.
 This provides a golden opportunity to do some research.
 That’s why attendees at all Network My Club events receive a pre-event email; the day prior to the event, with full information about attendees, venue, travel and valuable networking tips.

-Getting to know which businesses will be at an upcoming event means you can think beyond ourselves and be helpful to others.
+Getting to know which businesses will be at an upcoming event means you can think beyond your own objectives and be helpful to others.
 Passing on useful information that someone else can benefit from promotes affiliates.
 Becoming known as a ‘connector’ will have people contacting you in the event you might possibly be able to help.
 Be on top of trends and who’s doing what.

 Reach out to attendees beforehand